damianhakert/damianhakert.github.io/source/posts/2016-06-27-get-started-with-openshift-origin-3-and-gitlab.html.md

 ---

-[OpenShift Origin][openshift] is an open source container application platform created by [RedHat] based on [kubernetes] and [Docker].
+[OpenShift Origin][openshift] is an open source container application platform created by [RedHat], based on [kubernetes] and [Docker].
 That means you can host your own PaaS for free and almost with no hassle.

-In this tutorial we will see how to deploy GitLab in OpenShift using GitLab's official Docker image, scale it when needed and finally how to manage the upgrades.
+In this tutorial, we will see how to deploy GitLab in OpenShift using GitLab's official Docker image while getting familiar with the web interface and CLI tools that will help us achieve our goal.

 <!-- more -->